mmbmf1/nps-app/README.md

 - search "yellowstone" to find yellowstone national park
 - search "colorado" to find all parks in colorado
 - use advanced filters to search "hiking" in specific states
+- **explore park details**: click "things to do" to see activities, "news" for recent updates
 - **share searches**: copy url like `?q=hiking&states=CA,CO#zoom=6&center=-119.5,37.2`

 ## tech